Demonstrative Adjective English

 girl point on notes

-Demonstrative adjectives are words that help us to describe or refer to people, places, and things.
+Demonstrative adjectives are words that help us describe or refer to people, places, and things.
 They are used to point out or emphasize certain nouns by giving them more information.

 In English, there are four basic demonstrative adjectives: this, that, these, and those.
 In this reference, we will define a demonstrative adjective, learn how to use it, and find handy examples.

-What are demonstrative adjectives?
+What are Demonstrative Adjectives?

 They can also be used to give more information about a particular object or person.
-For example, "This red car is mine" uses the demonstrative adjective "this" to point out the car, and "red" to describe it.
+For example, "This red car is mine" uses the demonstrative adjective "this" to point out the car and "red" to describe it.

 Near vs. Far